techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 #### Greater Variety of Subject Matter

 Even if a meetup includes two presentations, the topics covered are narrow.
-Including discussions makes it more likely that people will find something in the meetup that is more relevant, and therefore more interesting, to them.
-Imagine, for example, the beginner who attends their first meetup, encountering specialized presentations that they do not understand, and then never returning, concluding that it is "not for them".
+Including discussions even for, say, fifteen minutes, makes it more likely that people will find something in the meetup that is more relevant, and therefore more interesting, to them.
+Imagine, for example, the beginner who attends their first meetup, encounters specialized presentations that they do not understand, and then never returns, concluding that the meetings are "not for them".

 #### Community Development